-He mentioned that the Martha Stewart’s show she was watching discussed meringue and cookies, but the detective said it was false and used it to get wiretaps on his phones.
+He mentioned that the Martha Stewart’s show she was watching discussed meringue and cookies, but the detective said it was false and used it as an excuse to sign the affidavit, that cited the lie that convinced a judge to issue a search warrant and led to wiretaps on his phones.
 In fact, at 9:46 a.m, Martha Stewart did talk about meringue and cookies on her show.
 He was falsely and conveniently accused of lying to justify recording his conversations.

 Scott then drove to his warehouse to pick up the 14 foot aluminum boat he had purchased two weeks before.
 Once there, he checked his e-mail and cleaned up around the office.
 It was proven that he assembled a working tool called a mortiser and uploaded other tools in the back of his truck.

 He then drove to the Berkeley Marina where he spent over an hour in the water and headed towards Brooks Island mostly to test his new boat.

 He had researched fishing in the bay on the Internet and had requested a two-day permit 4 days before, just in case.

 His fishing gear box was in the boat.
 The cops tried to say no fishing bait was found, but Scott was never a bait fisherman.